SaraMWillis/example-docs/docs/software/popular_software/gaussian/index.md

 ## Access

 In order to access Gaussian and Gaussview, you will need to belong to a special group called **g03**.
-You can request to be added by submitting a help ticket.
+You can request to be added by [submitting a help ticket](../../../support_and_training/consulting_services/).
 This is a constraint in Gaussian that other modules do not have.

 ## GPU Notes

-Using GPUs

-When reading these notes, keep in mind that the GPU nodes on Ocelote have one P100 GPU, 28 cores and 256GB RAM.
+When reading these notes, keep in mind that the GPU nodes on Ocelote have one P100 GPU, 28 cores and 256 GB RAM.

 1. Gaussian 16 can use the NVIDIA P100 GPUs installed on Ocelote.
 Earlier GPUs do not have the computational capabilities or memory size to run the algorithms in G16.
 Allowing larger amounts of memory is even more important when using GPUs than for CPUs, since larger batches of work must be done at the same time in order to use the GPUs efficiently (see below).

 2. When using GPUs it is essential to have the GPU controlled by a specific CPU and much preferable if the CPU is physically close to the GPU it is controlling.
-The hardware arrangement can be checked using the nvidia-smi utility.
+The hardware arrangement can be checked using the `nvidia-smi` utility.
 For example, this output is for a machine with 2 16-core Haswell CPU chips and 4 K80 boards, each of which has two GPUs:

     ```
     GPU0 GPU1 GPU2 GPU3 GPU4 GPU5 GPU6 GPU7 CPU Affinity